mrc-ide/wodin-epimodels/README.md

 This is the repo for sketching out the initial deployment of the msc course to epimodels.dide.ic.ac.uk; once this is working we'll rewrite it to generally support a set of configurations.

-* we need to support multiple configurations easily; for now I've put the configuration in `config/msc-idm-2022` to reflect one way we might achieve this practically
+We need to support multiple configurations easily; we'll come up with a better system later but for now we're using submodules.
+There are currently two:

-* there's another configuration now at `config/demo` - this time from a submodule!
+* `config/demo`: a configuration we'll maintain to show off various wodin features
+* `config/msc-idm-2022`: the 2022 MSc course

 ## Adding a new configuration